How to Easily Create an Appointment Cancellation Policy for Your Business

 4. Draft a cancellation policy and communicate it with your clients

-Inform your clients about your cancellation policy as early as possible in your working relationship and have them sign it.
+Inform your clients about your cancellation policy as early as possible in your working relationship.

 Answer all their queries patiently and in a professional manner.
-Make sure your clients sign the policy during the booking process itself.
-You can communicate it through emails, texts, or send them an intake form addressing the same.
+Make sure your clients understand the policy during the booking process itself.
+You can easily communicate it through emails or texts.

 Here’s a cancellation policy example for you!